AthensFramework/Core/doc/tutorial.md

   php vendor/uwdoem/framework/bin/manage.php init
   ```

-  This command creates a handful of directories and files in your project web root.
+  This command creates a handful of directories and files in your project web root, as well as adding a few directives to your composer.json.

 * Edit the local settings

   Edit the file `local-settings.php` and replace all instances of `SET_ME` with the appropriate values.
 All of the settings should be string literals--enclosed in quotes--unless otherwise indicated.

   Note that `local-settings.php` is *excluded* from version control.
 This means that it will *not* be synchronized between your development and production environments.
 It also doesn't go into your code repository, so it's *OK* to put passwords into it, unless you expose it to other risks.

+* Edit the file `settings.php`:

+  Edit the database `APPLICATION_NAME` constant to the same value as `MYSQL_DB_NAME` in `local-settings.php`.

 * Edit the file `project-schema/schema.xml':